byuhbll/ostinato/README.md

 Then add the following line(s):

 <pre>
-"use Ostinato::<ModuleName>"
+"use Ostinato::ModuleName"
 </pre>

-Each Ostinato module comes extensive documentation, accessible by using the "perldoc Ostinato::<ModuleName>" command, where <ModuleName> is replaced by the name of the module (or just "perldoc Ostinato" for the parent Ostinato class.
+Each Ostinato module comes extensive documentation, accessible by using the "perldoc Ostinato::ModuleName" command, where 'ModuleName' is replaced by the name of the module (or just "perldoc Ostinato" for the parent Ostinato class.